marconotaro/obogaf-parser/docs/tutorial.rst

 ----

-The experiments run on this tutorial were executed by using the ``obogaf::parser`` version ``1.27``, the Perl version ``5.22.1`` and on a machine having Ubuntu 16.04 as operative system.
+The experiments run on this tutorial were executed by using the ``obogaf::parser`` version ``1.373``, the Perl version ``5.26.1`` and on a machine having Ubuntu 18.04 as operative system.

 ----

 Application to the Gene Ontology (GO)
 -------------------------------------

-For all the examples shown in this tutorial, we store I/O files in the directory ``example/data``:
+For all the examples shown in this tutorial, we store I/O files in the directory ``data``:

 .. code-block:: bash

-   $ cd ~ && mkdir -p example/data  ## create a directory if it does not already exist
+   $ cd ~ && mkdir -p data/  ## create a directory if it does not already exist

 Parse the GO obo file
 ~~~~~~~~~~~~~~~~~~~~~